-The survey-based approach utilizes the survey data like the OTAS data to calculate travel costs for each trip and each household, and then aggregates trip-level and household-level costs by geography (e.g. TAZ, district), trip purpose and/or income group.
-Figure 5.1 - 5.3 shows the results of the survey-based approach for Corvallis.
-Even though there are much fewer observations for Corvallis in the OTAS data (n=348 versus n=4,106 for the Portland area)5, the results are still reasonable, which attests to the robustness and scalability of the survey-based approach.
+The survey-based approach uses survey data like the Oregon Household and Activity Survey (OHAS) data to calculate travel costs for each trip and each household, and then aggregates triplevel and household-level costs by geography (e.g. Traffic Analysis Zone (TAZ), district), trip purpose and/or income group.
+Figures 5.1 to 5.3 show the results of the survey-based approach for Corvallis.
+Even though there are many fewer observations for Corvallis in the OHAS data (n=348 versus n=4,106 for the Portland area)5, the results are still reasonable, which attests to the robustness and scalability of the survey-based approach.